ZiyaKolcu/nutrition-facts-vision-app/README.md

 - User authentication (Email/Password) with Firebase
 - Profile screen with user information and settings
 - Home screen with history of previous scans
-- Health risk analysis based on ingredients (mock implementation)
+- Health risk analysis based on ingredients
 - AI-powered insights using OpenAI GPT (mock implementation)
-- Analysis screen showing risk levels and summaries (mock implementation)
+- Analysis screen showing risk levels and summaries
 - Scan food labels using the device camera
 - OCR recognition using Google ML Kit